IBM/deepview/scripts/layers-io-notes.md

 ```

-# Compiling and running layers on AIU
+# Compiling and running layers/sub-layers on AIU and compare
 Run the test script as `python3 test-layer-io-with-aiu.py`, this will load the model weights and list the avialable layers for testing.
 The script uses pycony to open intractive console to allow manual testing of the layers.
 For example to run `model.base_model.layers[0].ln` run